 Choose between Area Z and Area Y

-This year, you must choose whether you want to stay in Area Z or Area Y when booking.
-You can only book a place in one of the areas, so be sure to choose the place that best suits the period you expect to use the area.
+Once again this year, you must choose whether you want to stay in Area Z or Area Y when booking accommodation at Volunteer Camping.
+You can only book a space in one of the areas, so be sure to choose the location that best suits the period you expect to use the area.

-Area Z, with its extended opening hours, is primarily intended for volunteers with tasks during the construction of the festival.
-If you want to use Volunteer Camping before Friday 27 June, you must choose Area Z.
+Area Z, with its extended opening hours, is primarily intended for volunteers with tasks during the construction and dismantling of the festival.
+If you want to use Volunteer Camping before 26 June, you must therefore choose Area Z.

-If you only want to use Volunteer Camping after June 27, you are free to choose between Area Z and Area Y, unless one of the areas is fully booked before the other.
+If you only want to use Volunteer Camping after 26 June, you are free to choose between Area Z and Area Y, unless one of the areas is fully booked before the other.
+However, be aware of the different closing times in the two areas.

 Your booking is personal